Stay tuned as we’ll teach you how to get precious storage space on your phone: how to get more memory on Android phones?

 If you have low memory space on your Android phone, the first thing we’re going to recommend you do is to delete cached data.
 This data is essentially just junk files, and they can be safely deleted to free up storage space.

 To clear all cached data in the device, go to Settings > Storage > Internal Storage > tap Cached Data and confirm you want to clear all cached data.

 You can opt for removing cache data of just selected apps, one by one.
 Go to Settings > Apps and select the app for which you want to clear the cache.
 Then, in the App Info interface, tap on Storage > Clear Cache.

 This is a fast cleaner Android feature, freeing up lots of space in a matter of seconds.
-If you’re interested in a more in-depth look on how to clear cached data and more advanced methods to do it, take a look at this useful article: https://turbogadgetreviews.com/clearing-cache-in-android-phone
+If you’re interested in a more in-depth look at how to clear cached data and more advanced methods to do it, take a look at this useful article: http://turbogadgetreviews.com/clearing-cache-in-android-phone

 Move media files off internal storage

 Your photos and videos may easily take some gigabytes of useful internal storage.
 If your phone has a microSD card slot, you can move all that data to the SD and set your camera app to save files directly there instead of on the internal storage space.